Quodatum/xq-catalogs/readme.md

 ### library(processor)
 returns object describing namespaces and modules available for processor

+This is the xqdoc like format where var/fns are objects.
 Format subject to change, something like..
 ```json
 "http://basex.org": {
         "description": "BaseX Annotations, Pragmas, …",